vigevenoj/k8sharkbait/README.md

 The ansible playbook configures certificate-based IPsec encapsulation of traffic between the nodes on their internal (private) addresses via the `ipsec` role.
 Certificates need to be generated ahead of time, and the chain of trust up to a root needs to be copied onto the nodes in addition to each node's certificate and key.
 There are some notes in the role with more details.

 ## Storage
 Persistent storage is managed via 20gb volumes attached to nodes as unformatted block devices.
-This is handled via some internal tooling during the preflight; it has bugs and needs some human intervention.
-The internal tooling also generates the necessary topology.json required for Heketi to use the volumes for glusterfs.
+This is handled via some internal tooling during the preflight.
+It generates the necessary topology.json required for Heketi to use the volumes for glusterfs.
 Once the cluster is boostrapped and Kubernetes is running, the `storage` playbook runs the gk-deploy script from [gluster-kubernetes](https://github.com/gluster/gluster-kubernetes) and heketi-cli from [Heketi](https://github.com/heketi/heketi).

 Once storage is online, create a StorageClass to fulfill prerequisite #3. [storageclass.yaml](storageclass.yaml) will work for this, but requires the IP address of the Heketi service from kubernetes